simonemargio/CompagniaAerea/README.md

 ## Routes and destinations
 Each flight between two cities builds an arch with the following information:
 * Weight associated with the **cost** of the flight.
-* Weight associated with **time** of flight.
+* Weight associated with the **time** of flight.

 We have:
 * **Cheapest route**: the minimum route between a city of departure and a destination calculated based on the weight of the cost of the flight.
-* **Shortest route**: the minimum route between a city of departure and a destination calculated on the basis of the weight of the flight time.
+* **Shortest route**: the minimum route between a city of departure and a destination calculated based on the weight of the flight time.
 * **Cheaper destination**: based on the city of departure, the cheapest destination is the flight with the lowest cost of all flights connected to the chosen departure city.
 * **Most popular destination**: it represents the city with the greatest number of views, that is, with the highest number of confirmed reservations towards the specified city.